-Other factors which influence a van’s group include:
+The main factors that influence a van’s group include:

-Large, heavy vehicles are more likely to cause serious damage in an accident, so bigger vans with a higher Gross Vehicle Weight (GVW) might find themselves towards the top end of the insurance group.
+Large, heavy vehicles are more likely to cause serious damage in an accident, so bigger vans with a higher gross vehicle weight (GVW) might find themselves towards the top end of the insurance groups.

 Performance and engine size

 Powerful, big engines will also move a van into a higher insurance group.